rampatra/jbot/README.md

   which makes your work a lot more easier.
 * Receiving & sending messages is as easy as defining a `controller` method and calling `reply()`, you don't need to manually parse any events nor manually encode any messages before sending.
 * Well tested with unit tests.
+* And many other features which can't just be mentioned here.

 ### Basic Usage